anhr/commonNodeJS/player/player.md

 <a name="MyPoints"></a>
 ## Use MyPoints for create points.

+Simplest way of creations of the points is using of the <b>MyPoints</b>.
 Please remove your old <b>const points</b> and <b>getShaderMaterialPoints</b> and use [MyPoints](../../myPoints/jsdoc/index.html) for creating of new points.
 Import <b>MyPoints</b> into your web page for it.
 ```